 The site provides information about the book with short excerpts from each of its chapters.
 Longer excerpts from the book in pdf format and colored versions of the book’s original diagrams in jpg format can be downloaded.
 The complete book can be purchased in paperback through Amazon.com.

-The Intersections page provides the notes for a course on Religion and Science presented at the Life Institute at Ryerson University.
-This covers many of the issues considered in the book.
+The Intersections page provides the notes for courses on Religion and Science presented to the Life Institute at Ryerson University and the Living and Learning in Retirement Group at Glendon College.
+These courses cover many of the issues considered in the book.
 The Brain and Mind, Voices and Story of Science pages link to teaching materials for other courses given at the LIFE Institute.
 The first deals with Human Neuroscience.
 The Voices page links to “Voices that Matter” on 20th Century Poetry and to “Northern Voices” on Canadian Poetry.
 The Story of Science page provides notes on the history of science.

 The title banner for the site derives from the Still Life of Oranges and a Banana painted by John Frederick Peto in about 1890.
 As well as being beautiful, the painting suggests the wholeness, transience and goodness of the world, and serves notice that there is still life to be lived.